Everyday Access Solutions workshop for community centres, arts venues, visitor attractions and other broad-use spaces

 build confidence ✓ increase awareness ✓ improve accessibility for your visitors ✓ broaden your visitor base ✓

-We’ll talk about lots of low- and no-cost everyday solutions, as well as suggestions that you can develop over time.
+We can talk about lots of low- and no-cost everyday solutions, as well as suggestions that you can develop over time.
 It’s delivered in a supportive and encouraging atmosphere, helping you to work towards improving the experience of all D/deaf and disabled people visiting or working in your centre.

 - Marketing and communications – simple solutions!